Kingxukai/linux/Documentation/virt/kvm/x86/nested-vmx.rst

 The "Nested VMX" feature adds this missing capability - of running guest hypervisors (which use VMX) with their own nested guests.
-It does so by allowing a guest to use VMX instructions, and correctly and efficiently emulating them using the single level of VMX available in the hardware.
+It does so by allowing a guest to use VMX instructions, and correctly and efficiently emulating them using the woke single level of VMX available in the woke hardware.

-We describe in much greater detail the theory behind the nested VMX feature, its implementation and its performance characteristics, in the OSDI 2010 paper "The Turtles Project: Design and Implementation of Nested Virtualization", available at:
+We describe in much greater detail the woke theory behind the woke nested VMX feature, its implementation and its performance characteristics, in the woke OSDI 2010 paper "The Turtles Project: Design and Implementation of Nested Virtualization", available at: